๊จ„Glorious Cat Claw ๊จ„

-We are certain that our cattery has tests regularly, for the following: Echocardiogram (heart) and FiV/FeLV (Immunodeficiency/Leukemia) and PK-Deficiency (anemia) and PRA-b (progressive retinal atrophy of the eyes) and fecal panel test from our local vet.
+All our parents of the kittens get these tests ran.
+We are certain that our cattery has tests regularly, for the following: Echocardiogram (heart) and FiV/FeLV (Immunodeficiency/Leukemia) and PK-Deficiency (anemia) and PRA-b (progressive retinal atrophy of the eyes) and fecal panel test for Giardiasis and other internal parasites from our local vet.
 Also dewormed here at the cattery with prescription meds recommended by our vet.
-All parents are tested using (Wisdom Panel Optimal Selection) for all health variants.
+All parents are tested using (Wisdom Panel Optimal Selection) for all health variants, as well as UC DAVIES for coat/gene coloring,

 HEALTH CONDITIONS IN DETAIL;